OpenTreeOfLife/reference-taxonomy/doc/method/method.md

 disjoint, then we consider A and B to be incompatible, and prevent a match between them.

-The incompatibility calculation relies an a bit of implementation cleverness for speed, so that it is not necessary to create data structures for every proxy.
+The incompatibility calculation relies on a bit of implementation cleverness for speed, so that it is not necessary to create data structures for every proxy.
 Most of the time the calculation is a simple range check.